everysum1/group-overflow/README.md

 # Hack Overflow

+Have you ever had a question you needed the answer to right away?
+Why not ask the internet!!

-Rails full-stack application displays questions and allows users to post answers, upvote or downvote questions and answers, as well as comment on either.
+This Stack Overflow clone is a Rails full-stack application that displays questions and allows users to post answers, upvote or downvote questions and answers, as well as comment on either.

 ## Getting Started